 The biggest trophies are the elephants.
 Each temple tries to hire as much elephants as possible to take them on a procession through the village.
 People told me it would cost 200 euro per day per elephant and to prevent them from going wild there is a special elephant police squad.

-In Edava everyone was waiting outside with their offerings of flowers and bananas for the elephants who were welcomed like gods in this small town.
+My hostel informed me about a festival in Edava.
+I went there by tuk tuk in the afternoon to see the procession.
+Everyone was waiting outside with their offerings of flowers and bananas for the elephants who were welcomed like gods in this small town.

 Where to sleep in Varkala

-The cliff is full of hotels and guesthouses ranging from cheap and simple beach huts overlooking the ocean to guest homes and luxurious ayurvedic resorts.
+Varkala cliff is full of hotels and guesthouses ranging from cheap and simple beach huts overlooking the ocean to guest homes and luxurious ayurvedic resorts.